COVID-19 pandemic in Iowa: Testing

 Initially, Iowa had a low rate of persons testing positive for the coronavirus.

 Upon a recommendation from Ashton Kutcher, a Utah-based company was hired to run Iowa's $26 million coronavirus testing program.

 On April 25, 2020, the first new testing site was launched in Des Moines under the new initiative TestIowa.com.

-During a May 6, 2020, White House meeting with Governor Reynolds, President Trump responded to the substantially increased coronavirus testing rate that "... all this testing, we make ourselves look bad... we're going to have more cases."
+During a May 6, 2020, White House meeting with Governor Reynolds, Trump responded to the substantially increased coronavirus testing rate that "... all this testing, we make ourselves look bad... we're going to have more cases."

 On May 14, 2020, Governor Reynolds announced that the Iowa State Hygienic Laboratory had completed TestIowa's validation and could start processing these tests as well.

 As of May 22, 2020, the TestIowa program was operating eight test sites.

 As of May 22, 2020, researchers at the University of Iowa were hoping for a newly developed at-home spit test to be approved within weeks.

 In August 2020, Iowa State conducted targeted testing of students who were symptomatic or had exposures, resulting in a 13.6% positivity rate for the first week of class, and a 28.8% positivity rate for the second week of class.
 A total of 655 students and 10 staff tested positive during the month of August.

 Between August 18 - September 1, 2020, the University of Iowa reported 922 "self-reported positive or presumed positive COVID-19 tests" among students, and 13 among employees.

+Testing reporting inaccuracy

+Throughout the early months of the pandemic, discrepancies arose in the publicly reported data on the Iowa Department of Public Health website.
+For months, numerous people queried the IDPH for answers about changing historic positivity rates and growing discrepancies in the number of tests reported positive versus the positivity rates, including Sara Konrad Baranowski, editor for the Times Citizen in Iowa Falls.

+On August 17, 2020, the media reported that several days earlier, Iowa Department of Public Health epidemiologist, Rob Ramaekers, admitted in an email to a nurse practitioner, Dana Jones, that positive test results were linked to the date that individual was first tested, as opposed to when the positive test actually occurred, leading to an underestimation of the current positivity rates.
+Furthermore, it came to light that the head of the IDPH, Caitlin Pedati had been aware of the problem since July, but did not fix it or publicly announce the erroneous data until the inaccuracies were publicized by the media after Jones' discovery.